ionStici/frontend/react/react-components.md

 ### **Render a Component**

-Now, to render the component instance, we call the component's `render` method by passing the component instance to `ReactDOM.render()` as first argument.
+Now, to render the component instance, we pass in the component instance to `render()` method.

-So, `ReactDOM.render()` will call the component instance's `render` method, which in turn will return the JSX element.
+`render()` will call the component instance's `render` method, which in turn will return the JSX element.

 Then, the result will be added to the virtual DOM.